nimicent/watson-beat/README.md

 <br>
 2. Pick a song!
 It might be hard to do without knowing what the song sounds like though.

+So open up Soundation for [Chrome](https://chrome.soundation.com/) or [Firefox](https://soundation.com/studio)!

-So following this image below, open File and "Import MIDI file".
+Following this image below, open File and "Import MIDI file".

 [FileHippo](https://filehippo.com/software/archiving/)